Doing Business in Brazil

 II.II.5.2.
 Benefits for GD – Distributed Generation – Modalities

-There is currently an exemption granted by the States and by the Federal District, as a result of ICMS Convention 16/2015, for transactions involving distributed generation.
-The legal system in effect permits the granting of tax exemptions until December 31, 2032, with annual reduction of the benefit by 20% as from January 1st, 2029.
+There is an ICMS exemption, granted by the States and the Federal District under ICMS Agreement 16/2015, for operations involving distributed generation.
+The current legal framework allows tax exemptions until December 31, 2032, with a 20% annual reduction in the benefit starting from January 1, 2029, as per applicable national regulations.

 II.III.
 MUNICIPAL TAX: PUBLIC LIGHTING SERVICE CONTRIBUTION